 Give Generously Without Overspending

 How to celebrate Christmas without going overboard — or over budget.
+From our Dec.
+4 issue.

 How can I celebrate Christmas without going overboard — or over budget?